- Funding Programme

 The Spanish Recovery and Resilience Plan (RRP) assigns more than 39% of the economic resources committed for the first three years of implementation (2021-2023) to the green transformation of the economy.
 Against this backdrop, and faced with such an ambitious reform package, Spain requested technical support to monitor the implementation of its own green RRP components, to manage investments, as well as to implement a number of sectoral reforms linked to wetlands restoration, waste management, energy storage and renewable energy.

 The beneficiary of this technical support project is the Spanish Ministry for the Ecological Transition and the Demographic Challenge.
-The support is being provided in conjunction with AARC Ltd, and structured around the key outputs outlined below:
+The support is structured around the key outputs outlined below:

 - A framework to monitor and manage the investments included under the relevant components of the RRP, and a “train the trainers” module linked to said framework;

 - A holistic evaluation framework to monitor compliance with the European and national legislation, as well as a framework to assess the ex-post impact of investments;

 - A communication strategy to promote the implementation of the national RRP at the national, regional and local level, and vis-à-vis the public at large;